-If you’re living in a marriage with not intimacy, no doubt you are focusing on how to fix a sexless marriage.
-However, trying to remedy the problem of a sexless marriage, without tackling the general relationship problems that exist, is not going to work.
+If you’re living in a marriage without intimacy, no doubt you are focusing on how to fix a sexless marriage.
+However, trying focusing on the absence of sex in your marriage as the problem is not productive without tackling the general relationship problems that exist.
+It is not going to work.
 We talk about exploring what you are doing outside of the bedroom that is contributing to your lack of intimacy in this article about a husband whose wife doesn’t want intimacy.

 While it may appear obvious, the couples that do not make it are usually those not committed to making their marriage work.
 When you make the decision to commit, you have decided to put in the hard work that is needed to save your marriage.

 When you waver and think about what it would be like if you married someone else or how you wish your life would be different, you are usually not able to generate enough momentum to push forward and repair the relationship.

 When deciding whether or not to commit, be aware of the consequences divorce can have on your children and your finances.

 Also, realize that it takes two to tango and that finding someone better is not necessarily a cure-all, as we will likely have issues in future relationships.

 Finally, recognize how the particular challenges of your marriage are growth opportunities for you and your spouse, and that there are ways for you to transform this conflict into connection.
 (Of course, this does not apply to abusive relationships.)

 Couples in crisis are often focused everywhere but their marriage.

 It’s so painful to focus on their sexless marriage, who can blame them?
 Even if they are legally married, many couples have “checked out.”